CS2613-FA23/explorationactivity1-schotsuwCS1003/Overview.md

 - Chalk library JavaScript

 2. What is the package/library?
 - The "chalk" package in JavaScript is a library used for adding color and styling to text output in the console.
 Many developers find it helpful when working with the command-line interface or when expessing messages to the console.
+The chalk module is a third-party library that can be used for customizing of texts.
 It's commonly used in Node.js applications to make console output more visually appealing and easier to read!
-[1]
+[2]

 3. What are the functionalities of the package/library?